meegpipe/meegpipe/tutorials/batman/getting_raw_data.md

 The experimental data files from the BATMAN project are managed by a specialized software tool: [the somsds data management system][somsds].
-This software assigns various meta-data to the experimental data files that it manages.
-It then allows you to retrieve a set of files by querying _somsds_ for specific meta-data values.
-For instance, all experimental files acquired within the BATMAN project have a meta-data tag named _recording_, which is set to the string _batman_.
+This software stores meta-data associated to the experimental data files that it manages.
+It then allows you to retrieve a set of files by querying _somsds_ using such meta-data.
+For instance, all experimental files acquired within the BATMAN project have a meta-data tag named _recording_, which is set to the value _batman_.

 ## Moving to our working directory